ska-sa/radio-astronomy-for-beginners/README.md

-## Radio Astronomy with a Satellite Dish
+# BasicsOfInterferometry
+Introductory material illustrating how interferometry works, as well as how images are generated from interferometry data.

+# SolarBrightnessTemperature
-Simple radio astronomy experiment using a satellite dish created by Mike Gaylard
+A simple radio astronomy experiment that uses a digital TV satellite dish to measure and calculate the brightness temperature of the Sun.
+It introduces terminology and concept that are relevant for single dish radio astronomy.

+The project was developed by Mike Gaylard from HartRAO (SA)

-# -fin-
+-fin-